julianperrott/WowClassicGrindBot/README.md

 | 35 | 99 | "OutOfCombatRange" |
 | 40 | 45 | "OutOfCombatRange" |
 | 45 | 99 | "OutOfCombatRange" |

+`LastAutoShotMs` and `LastMainHandMs` - Upon evaluating the previously mentioned fields, it will compare the current time, compares how many `Milliseconds` have passed

+* `LastAutoShotMs` - since the last Auto Shot spell casted
+* `LastMainHandMs` - since the last Main Hand weapon swing has happened

 #### npcID requirements